 Women’s History Month is a celebration of women’s contributions to history, culture and society and has been observed annually in the month of March in the United States since 1987.
-The 2020 theme, “Valiant Women of the Vote,” pays homage to the 100 anniversary of the ratification of the 19th Amendment, which gave women the right to vote.
-The theme honors "the brave women who fought to win suffrage rights for women, and for the women who continue to fight for the voting rights of others."
-Women’s History Month 2020 takes place from Sunday, March 1-Tuesday, March 31, 2020.
+Women’s History Month 2021 will take place from Monday, March 1-Wednesday, March 31, 2021.

 Why Do We Celebrate Women’s History Month?

 Women’s History Month is a dedicated month to reflect on the often-overlooked contributions of women to United States history.
 From Abigail Adams to Susan B. Anthony, Sojourner Truth to Rosa Parks, the timeline of women’s history milestones stretches back to the founding of the United States.